TabMGP: Martingale Posterior with TabPFN: Experiments

-\paragraph{Metrics for comparing posteriors.} For each posterior, we construct joint credible sets $\widehat{C}_{1-\alpha}(z_{1:n})$ and compare their coverage~\eqref{eq:coverage} and `size'.
-Our approach of constructing $\widehat{C}_{1-\alpha}(z_{1:n})$ is described in Appendix~\ref{sec:empirical-credible-set}.
-We consider a posterior more reliable and meaningful when its credible set is small while achieving coverage at least at the the nominal level $1 - \alpha$.
+\paragraph{Metrics for comparing posteriors.} For each posterior, we construct joint credible sets $\widehat{C}_{1-\alpha}(z_{1:n})$ and compare their coverage~\eqref{eq:coverage} and ``size''.
+Our approach to constructing $\widehat{C}_{1-\alpha}(z_{1:n})$ is described in Appendix~\ref{sec:empirical-credible-set}.
+We consider a posterior more reliable and meaningful when its credible set is small while achieving coverage at least $1 - \alpha$.